Zax: The Alien Hunter

 Zax: The Alien Hunter is an isometric shooter video game developed by Reflexive Entertainment, released in September 2001 for Windows.

 Plot

 The player is Zax, an alien humanoid, who crash-lands on an unknown planet overrun by hostile robot forces, led by Om.
 Zax joins forces with the local tribes on the planet, the Korbo, whose people have been enslaved by Om and the robot army, to stage a rebellion.
-Zax must help the Korobos from total destruction, and find as much ore and parts as possible to fix his ship.
+Zax must help the Korbo from total destruction, and find as much ore and parts as possible to fix his ship.

 Gameplay

 Zax: The Alien Hunter is a shooter played in a top-down isometric perspective.
 Movement is controlled with the keyboard and weapon aim and fire is controlled with the mouse.
 The player invests minerals harvested on the surface of the planet to develop new weapons, and can also acquire power-ups that increase shields or gun power from defeated enemies, or replenish health from containers found throughout the environment.
 The game includes 22 missions over 100 maps.
 Progression is partly non-linear and relies on decisions made by the player during missions.

 The game also features several multiplayer modes for up to 16 players, including 'capture the flag', 'deathmatch', and 'salvage king', which requires players to gather as much ore as they can.